 GEM began in 1999 as a joint project between Babson College (USA) and London Business School (UK).
 The consortium has become the richest resource of information on entrepreneurship, publishing a range of global, national and 'special topic' reports on an annual basis.

-GEM Global Sponsor
+About Babson College, GEM Global Sponsor

 GEM Report Sponsors